Skip to content

 Promotion, promotion, promotion…

 Promoting your book is the only way to create visibility.
-And, as many have limited funds and can’t afford to pay a publicist or marketer, you need to look at strategies that are affordable or free.
+And, as many have limited funds and can’t afford to hire a publicist or marketer, you need to look for affordable or free strategies.

-In addition to the very basic strategies of creating a marketing plan which should include the book’s cover, how you’ll self-publish, and where your book will be sold, there are at least eight book marketing strategies that are free and sure to help create visibility for you and your author platform.
+In addition to the fundamental strategies for creating a marketing plan, which should include the book’s cover, how you’ll self-publish, and where your book will be sold, there are at least eight free book marketing strategies that are sure to help create visibility for you and your author platform.

 These tips are just as important if you’re traditionally publishing.